landswar/server/README.md

 ## How to run locally?

-I use async/await so you need node.js v7 minimum to run it with the harmony flag: ```--harmony-async-await```.
+I use async/await so you need node.js v8.
-Since the v7.6.0, async/await have been ported so you don't need to use the flag.

 You need first to install ```docker-compose``` to start databases (Percona and Redis).